The rumors and speculation are starting to mount that Samsung is prepping its next Galaxy Watch smartwatch.

 While we don't know what the watches will look like just yet, we do appear to have details on the color options though, with the watches said to come in black, silver and gold and with more colors possibly available closer to launch.

 The only other bit of information shared is that it will feature 4GB of internal storage, which would mean it matches what pretty much every Samsung smartwatch has offered in the storage department.

-So when will we see the new Galaxy Watch?
+So when will we see a new Galaxy Watch?
 There's no details of that just yet.
-If we look to the fact that the first Galaxy Watch landed in August last year, there's every chance we could be looking at a similar release and launch window for the next one.
+If we look to the fact that the first Galaxy Watch landed in August 2018, there's every chance we could be looking at a similar release and launch window for the next one.

 That first Galaxy Watch was unveiled alongside Samsung's Note 9 smartphone.
 With speculation that the Note 10 is set to land around the same time in 2019, we could well see a new Samsung smartwatch accompanying it.